About our business and the use of this website

 How should you raise a formal complaint?

-If your concerns are more serious, and you wish to raise a formal complaint, you should do so in writing to our Compliance Officer for Legal Practice (COLP), Piers Leigh-Pollitt via email – email@example.com or by post to our Reading office at Sovereign House, Vastern Road, Reading RG1 8BT.
-Please write as soon as possible after the circumstances that give rise to the complaint, and in any event no later than 10 months afterwards.
-We may not investigate any complaints that are made outside those time limits and you also may lose the right to complain to the Legal Ombudsman if you wait too long to raise a complaint.
+If your concerns are more serious, and you wish to raise a formal complaint, you should do so in writing to our Compliance Officer for Legal Practice (COLP), Piers Leigh-Pollitt via email – email@example.com or by post to our Reading office at Apex Plaza, Reading RG1 1AX.
+Please write as soon as possible after the circumstances that give rise to the complaint, and in any event within the time limits prescribed by the Legal Ombudsman referred to below.
+You should note that you may lose the right to complain to the Legal Ombudsman if you wait too long to raise a complaint.

 How we handle complaints